nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Deleting a tutor

-Deleting a tutor while all tutor are being shown
+Deleting a tutor while all tutors are being shown

    1. Prerequisites: List all tutors using the `list-t` command.
 Multiple tutors in the list.